mgastner/cartogram-cpp/README.md

 and save the file.

-10. Make sure Zsh knows you've updated your `zshrc` with:
+10. Make sure `zsh` knows you've updated your `zshrc` with:

 ```
 source ~/.zshrc
 ```

-You may confirm that you followed the instructions correctly by executing.
+You may confirm that you followed the instructions correctly by executing the following command:

 ```
 type brew86